10th-inning homers lift Giants over A's in final Bay Bridge Series face-off

 Conforto followed with a pinch-hit drive as a crowd of 32,727 at the Coliseum — many of them wearing Giants colors — roared in approval.

+"Don't you expect a game like this to end this place and the series between the Giants and the A's?" said Giants manager Bob Melvin, who managed the A's from 2011-21.
+"It almost had to happen like that.
+We were trying to manufacture a run however we could.
+Didn't look good for a while but then a couple big swings that we've been missing ended up winning the game for us.
+And they didn't go quietly."

-The A's scored an unearned run in the bottom of the 10th and had the bases loaded with no outs.
-Ryan Walker (8-3) struck out the next three batters, including Shea Langeliers to finish it.
+Oakland scored an unearned run in the bottom of the 10th and had the bases loaded with no outs.
+Ryan Walker (8-3), recently elevated to the closer role for the Giants, struck out the next three batters, including Shea Langeliers to end it.

+"I feel more calm when (the bases are) juiced," Walker said.
+"Once that happened, I wasn't worried.
+I just focused on making my pitches."

+When the game was over, Giants third baseman Matt Chapman asked for and received one of the bases used at third.
+Chapman spent his first five seasons in the majors playing for the A's at the Coliseum.

 The abrupt ending followed a pitching duel between San Francisco ace Blake Snell and Oakland lefty JP Sears.